chongminggao/KuaiRand/README.md

 ![kuaidata](https://cdn.chongminggao.top/figure/KuaiRand-homepage.png)

-These feedback signals are collected from the two main user interfaces (UI) in Kuaishou APP shown as follows:
+These feedback signals are collected from the two main user interfaces (UI) in the Kuaishou APP shown as follows:

 <img src="https://cdn.chongminggao.top/figure/kuaishou-app.png" alt="kuaishou-app" style="display: block;margin: auto;zoom:35%;" />

-In the random exposure stage, each recommended video in the dataset has an equal probability being replaced by a random video sampled from an item pools.
+In the random exposure stage, each recommended video in the dataset has an equal probability of being replaced by a random video sampled from an item pool.
 About $0.37\%$ Interactions are replaced in the final results.

 #### Advantages: